UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Statistical Properties

 \section{Statistical Properties}

-In this section, we present our theoretical analysis of UTOPIA.
-Recall that we obtain our prediction interval \eqref{eq:PI_hat} by solving \eqref{sample_opt:general_form} where $\hat f \in \cF$ and $\hat m \in \cM$.
-Therefore the convergence properties of this estimated prediction interval rely on the complexity of the underlying function classes, especially a trade-off between the number of available samples and the complexity of the function classes.
-Before delving deep, first, we present notations and preliminaries on the complexity of the underlying function classes that are going to be used throughout this section.
+In this section, we delve into the theoretical underpinnings of UTOPIA, which hinge on the complexity of the underlying function classes.
+To set the stage for our in-depth analysis, we first introduce the foundational concepts related to the complexity of the function classes that will be referenced throughout this discussion.